Employee recruitment and selection

 Implicit Bias Workshop for Search Committees

 Biases, commonly known as intentional or unintentional prejudices and preferences, create unfair advantages or disadvantages and may result in discrimination against another individual or group.
-This 2-hour workshop is designed to increase awareness of various forms of individual, group and institutional implicit or unconscious biases that are barriers to diversity, equity and inclusivity in hiring decisions and outcomes.
+The workshops are designed to increase awareness of various forms of individual, group and institutional implicit or unconscious biases that are barriers to diversity, equity and inclusivity in hiring decisions and outcomes.
 Participants or members of search committees will receive information and engage in exercises and discussion focused on different forms of implicit bias and best practice strategies to mitigate bias in employee search and selection process.

-The Bias-Free Hiring Quick Reference Guide is a supplemental resource for search committee members who have participated in the 2-hour Implicit Bias Workshop for Search Committees or an executive level search committee training session.
+The Bias-Free Hiring Quick Reference Guide is a supplemental resource for search committee members who participate in one of the Implicit Bias Workshops for Search Committees or an executive level search committee training session.
 The guide is not a replacement for participation in the workshop.
 TURNER CONSULTING GROUP INC. has granted our organization permission to share this information in support of our educational and professional development efforts for search committee members.

 Bias Free Hiring Guide